Jovan Gavrilović

-Jovan Gavrilović (3 November 1796 in Vukovar, Habsburg monarchy – 29 July 1877 in Belgrade, Principality of Serbia) was a Serbian historian, politician, statesman, and public figure.
+Jovan Gavrilović (3 November 1796 – 29 July 1877) was a Serbian historian, politician, statesman, and public figure.
 He was the first president of the Serbian Learned Society, the forerunner of the Serbian Academy of Arts and Sciences.
 Gavrilović was also the benefactor of the teachers' association.
 During the fifty years of his life in Serbia's capital, he was a government official, diplomat, prince's deputy, a people's benefactor and more.
 A monument erected in his honor adorns Belgrade's Kalemegdan park.

 Biography

-Gavrilović was born into the family of a wealthy merchant Trivun Gavrilović in Vukovar, in 1796.
+Gavrilović was born in 1796 into the family of a wealthy merchant Trivun Gavrilović in Vukovar, at the time in the Kingdom of Slavonia, Habsburg monarchy.
 In addition to material wealth, the Gavrilović family was also highly educated and Trivun Gavrilović boasted that he provided all of his children with a good education.
-Jovan started his education in Vukovar, and continued it at the Evangelical Lyceum in Bratislava, Pécs, Sremski Karlovci, Szeged, and Belgrade's Velika skola.
+Jovan started his education in Vukovar, and continued it at the Evangelical Lyceum in Bratislava, Pécs, Sremski Karlovci, Szeged, and Belgrade's Velika škola.
 He studied "law and state sciences" and was trained in jobs that he would deal with in different circumstances in the Principality of Serbia.
 These educational wanderings led him to master Latin, Slovak, Hungarian, Romanian, German, and French, languages that opened doors to the world of philosophy.
 He read Cicero, respected Voltaire, but he was under the influence of Kant.
 Considered a connoisseur of fine art, he was the most sought after groom of Vukovar and Srem, but he always fled into the world of books and correspondence with Serbian intellectuals of his time.
 Although his father's intention was to have him become the successor of the family trade business, Jovan devoted himself to the path of a "free scientist" in the search for the meaning of life.